sethbrenith/v8dbg/readme.md

 the two methods declared near the top of `dbgext.h` to create and destroy the extension instance.

+## Hard-coded prerequisites

+This is not yet ready for easy consumption.
+It includes the following hard-coded paths, which you will need to update in the code (main.cpp and runtests.bat) to point to the appropriate location on your machine.

+* A V8 output directory, where you have built at least the targets `d8` and `v8_debug_helper`, with gn arg `is_component_build = true`.
+Currently `f:\repos\ana\v8\out\debug_x64`.
+* The path for this extension's built output.
+Currently `d:\repos\v8dbg\x64\v8dbg.dll`.
+* The path for your installation of WinDbgX.
+Currently `%LOCALAPPDATA%\DBG\UI\Slow.20190520.1\amd64`.
+* The path for a JavaScript file to run when executing the test executable.
+  Currently `d:\scripts\wrapper.js`.
+This can be any valid JavaScript program.
+  The test executable will say it fails regardless, but will also print the result of the `dx` command on the value returned by the script (the return value of the script's last statement).
+An empty file is a valid script.

 ## Building

 1. Open a `Native x64 Developer Tools` command prompt installed by VS 2019.